- The Holy Eucharist is offered Sunday mornings at 8, 9, & 11 a.m.

 MONDAY–FRIDAY, 6 P.M., online only via Zoom

 Evening Prayer is always cancelled when the cathedral office is closed for holidays or other reasons, or when a special liturgy is being offered in the nave on a weekday evening.
-Morning Prayer may also be cancelled occasionally—check St. Paul's website for information.
+Morning Prayer is typically not cancelled.
+Email dailyoffice@saintmarks.org with questions.

-1st/3rd/5th THURSDAYS OF THE MONTH: THE HOLY EUCHARIST, in person in Thomsen Chapel
+FIRST/THIRD/FIFTH THURSDAYS OF THE MONTH ONLY, 7:30 A.M. [note new time!], in person in Thomsen Chapel

-At 7 a.m. on Thursdays, an in-person service of holy Eucharist OR an online prayer service is offered.
+At 7:30 a.m. on the first, third, and fifth Thursdays of the month, an in-person service of Holy Eucharist offered in Thomsen Chapel.
 Fellowship and a community breakfast follow the service.

 Contemplative Prayer